1. Overview

 Append Data to Sheet

-Appends data to a specified worksheet in an Excel workbook using the Microsoft Graph API.
-It supports data in JSON or CSV format.
+Append data to a specified worksheet in an Excel workbook using Microsoft Graph API.
+Requires workbook ID, sheet name, and data parameters.
+Supports JSON or CSV format data.
+Returns success status, status code, and error message.

 Input Parameters:

-- SheetName: The name of the sheet to append data to.
+- SheetName: The name of the worksheet to append data to.
+Must match an existing sheet in the workbook (case-sensitive).
+Example: 'Sales Data' or 'Q4_2024'

 Options: